 Spinal Cord Stimulation

-Before a permanent electrode device is placed, a temporary electrode is place to determine the patient’s response.
-If that response is positive, a permanent spinal cord stimulator is implanted.
-This operates on batteries that typically last for about 10 years.
-At the 10 year mark, says Dr. Kopell, approximately 50 percent of patients report good results.
-The patient works with her or his neurologist to determine the parameters of the electrical pulses—amplitude, pulse width and frequency—that work best to control the pain.
+The permanent spinal cord stimulator operates on batteries that last for about 10 years.
+At the 10-year mark, says Dr. Kopell, about half of patients report good results.
+You will work with your neurologist to determine the parameters of the electrical pulses—amplitude, pulse width, and frequency—that work best to control your pain.